Tautological stable pair invariants of Calabi-Yau 4-folds: Introduction

 heuristically, we should have

 where $[P^t_{n}(D,\beta)]_{\mathrm{ind}}^{\mathrm{vir}}$ is some degree zero cycle in $P^t_{n}(D,\beta)$ induced from $P^t_{n}(X,\beta)$.

 Generically, the divisor $D$ intersects each rational curve family in a finite number of disjoint smooth rational curves and we may ignore intersections of different rational curve families.
 We only consider curve classes $\beta$ such that $L\cdot \beta=0$.
-To evaluate the integral \eqref{eq integral 1}, we may reduce to a computation on
+To evaluate the LHS of \eqref{eq integral 1}, we may reduce to a computation on

 where the irreducible curve class in $X_0$ is a class $\beta$ in the ambient compact CY 4-fold $X$.